A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Acknowledgment

 \section{Acknowledgment}

-The authors thank Shunji Tanaka for providing instances, codes and games on his website (\url{https://sites.google.com/site/shunjitanaka/brp}) that are very helpful to understand the BRP.
+{ The authors thank the associate editor and the reviewers for their constructive comments that prompt us to discuss the applicability and flexibility of our methods, and improve the clarity of some details. } The authors thank Shunji Tanaka for providing instances, codes and games on his website (\url{https://sites.google.com/site/shunjitanaka/brp}) that are very helpful to understand the BRP.
 The authors also thank Ting Li for her constructive suggestions on this research topic.

 \ifCLASSOPTIONcaptionsoff

 \fi